Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/metadata-extractors.md

 The default values for each of these properties are `MAX` value specified in the java code.
 These limits are configured per extractor and mimetype.

-The limits configured for Alfresco Content Services are:
+The limits configured for Content Services are:

 ```text
 Time out configured for all extractor and all mimetypes